Garrett Hampson Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks seventh in the league with a collective 9.5 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Cubs pitching staff ranks 16th in MLB.

-- The Cubs have the eighth-ranked team ERA across all league pitching staffs (3.50).
+- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.36).

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to give up the third-fewest home runs in baseball (26 total, 0.8 per game).

-- Steele (4-0 with a 1.19 ERA and 29 strikeouts in 30 1/3 innings pitched) gets the start for the Cubs, his sixth of the season.
+- Smyly gets the start for the Cubs, his seventh of the season.
+He is 3-1 with a 2.83 ERA and 29 strikeouts through 35 2/3 innings pitched.

-- In his last time out on Tuesday, the left-hander tossed 5 1/3 scoreless innings against the San Diego Padres while surrendering three hits.
+- The lefty's last appearance came on Monday against the Washington Nationals, when he tossed seven innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.